condor-the-bird/tondev/docs/SDK/Local node/Node SE Giver.md

 Check it on our ton-client-js tests.

-Declare `get_grams_from_giver` function, and then invoke it to transfer grams to account that you need.
+Declare `get_grams_from_giver` function, and then invoke it to transfer test Grams to an account that you need.

 ```javascript
 async function get_grams_from_giver(account) {